ZhaoDu/Self-Driving-ND-P4-BehavioralCloning/README.md

 Here some examples of the augmented images:

-![augumented image][image4]
+![augumented image][image4] ![augumented image][image7]

 ### Data preprocess
-After the collection and augumentation process, I had 28732 data points.
+After the collection and augumentation process, I had 35916 data points.
 I then randomly shuffled the data set and put 20% of the data into a validation set.
 The validation set helped determine if the model was over or under fitting.

-### Model
+## Model
----

 ### Solution Design Approach

 As the NVIDIA model is well documented, I was able to focus how to adjust the training images to produce the best result with some adjustments to the model to avoid overfitting and adding non-linearity to improve the prediction.
 I've added the following adjustments to the model.